-Beginning in 1900, The Folly Theatre became the premier showplaces for for performing arts in Kansas City, packing in a wide variety of entertainment filled with stunning appearances by Marx Bros., Humphrey Bogart, and Shirley Boothstar among others.
+Beginning in 1900, The Folly Theater became the premier showplaces for for performing arts in Kansas City, packing in a wide variety of entertainment filled with stunning appearances by Marx Bros., Humphrey Bogart, and Shirley Booth among others.

 The theater opened on September 23rd, as the Standard Theatre with a performance of “The Jolly Grass Widows.”
 Vaudeville is featured.

 The theater was renamed to Century Theater.
 Legitimate repertory, boxing, and vaudeville are offered.

 Vaudeville and burlesque returned as main attractions.

 The entrance of soldiers into World War II saw the emergence of a new form of entertainment with an old name: Burlesque.
 No longer chorus lines of dancing girls and blue humor, burlesque was striptease.
 And all the big names took a turn on the Folly stage including Tempest Storm, Ann Corio, and the indomitable Gypsy Rose Lee.